 I'd decided just before the big announcements, to move on from Bipolar Courage to Soar Purpose.
 Use what energy I have for my creative expression and ditch the advocacy and all the toxic stuff that goes with it.
 I've been in the process of doing so and will leave up my unpaid work as a resource.
 I didn't accept 1 cent in donations for the 15 years of advocacy.
 Advocacy can be so corrupted now.

-Now, I have no hope of home ownership, as I am on a low income with disabilities.
+I am on a low income with disabilities.
 But I still have vision.
 I am still creative.
 I have a unique perspective, gained from my hardships.
 I have inspired others.
 I have my passion and my goals.

 Disabled people all to often are not recognised for their contributions.
 I am banned from the Oz Kiwi Facebook page I started.
 The name I chose is trademarked by someone else, in a different state of Australia to where I lived.
 Under a weird category that has nothing to do with advocacy.